 Sweet Soy Glaze(ContainsWheat, Soy)

-• Wash and dry all produce. • Zest and quarter lime. • In a large bowl, whisk together tempura mix, 1/3 cup cold water (2/3 cup for 4 servings), and salt (we used ½ tsp) until smooth.
-(Use 1 tsp salt for 4.)
+• Wash and dry all produce. • Zest and quarter lime. • In a large bowl, whisk together tempura mix, 1/3 cup cold water (2/3 cup for 4 servings), and ½ tsp salt (1 tsp for 4) until smooth.
 TIP: If mixture is too thick, add more water 1 TBSP at a time until it reaches a pancake-batter-like consistency.

 • In a small pot, combine rice, ¾ cup water (1¼ cups for 4 servings), and a pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes.
 Keep covered off heat until ready to serve.

-• In a small bowl, combine sweet soy glaze, a squeeze of lime juice, and sriracha to taste. • Place green beans in a medium microwave-safe bowl with a splash of water and a pinch of salt.
-Cover bowl with plastic wrap.
+• While rice cooks, in a small bowl, combine sweet soy glaze, a squeeze of lime juice, and sriracha to taste. • Place green beans in a medium microwave-safe bowl with a splash of water and a pinch of salt.
+Cover bowl with plastic wrap; set aside.

-• Heat ¼-inch layer of oil in a large, preferably heavy-bottomed pan over medium-high heat. • Once oil is shimmering and hot enough that a drop of batter sizzles when added to the pan, working in batches, add coated chicken in a single layer.
+• Heat a ¼-inch layer of oil in a large, preferably heavy-bottomed, pan over medium-high heat. • Once oil is shimmering and hot enough that a drop of batter sizzles when added to the pan, working in batches, add coated chicken in a single layer.
 Cook until golden brown and cooked through, 4-7 minutes on the first side and 4-5 minutes on the second side.
-(TIP: To check for doneness, cut one strip in half.) • Using tongs or a slotted spoon, transfer to paper-towel-lined plate.
+TIP: To check for doneness, cut one strip in half. • Using tongs or a slotted spoon, transfer to paper-towel-lined plate.
 Immediately season with salt and pepper.